 “The perception of prepaid cards being only a gift card, a one-and-done use case, couldn’t be farther from reality,” Laura Mackenzie, senior vice president, global consumer product and financial inclusion at Mastercard, said.

 “Today’s prepaid cards are popular financial-management tools, inclusion tools, convenient ways to pay, travel companions and much more for next-generation consumers and businesses.”

 See related: Prepaid cards: 9 facts you need to know

 6 questions about prepaid cards

 1. Do prepaid cards remain fee-heavy?

 One of the biggest drawbacks to prepaid cards are the fees.
-For the most part, the user is typically unaware of the kind of fees and amount because companies may not disclose fees.
+For the most part, the user is unaware of the kinds of fees and their amounts because companies may not disclose them.

 From 2011 to 2016 the Consumer Finance Protection Bureau logged 4,300 complaints about fees, especially for replacement cards, monthly fees, inactivity fees, transaction charges, fees for balance inquiries, PIN changes and overdrafts.

-That has changed: Disclosure changes and new protections for prepaid cards came into effect April 1, 2019, Drew Guthrie, chief operating officer at The FoolProof Foundation explained.
+That has changed: Disclosure changes and new protections for prepaid cards came into effect on April 1, 2019, Drew Guthrie, director at the FoolProof Foundation, explained.

 - You should be able to monitor your account for free.